-The Gender Equality Programme assists the Albanian lawmakers to improve their monitoring capacities in the implementation of gender equality and human rights legislation.
+The GEP supports the Albanian Parliament to improve their monitoring capacities in the implementation of gender equality and human rights legislation.
 It provides technical assistance to crucial independent institutions such as the Commissioner for Protection from Discrimination and the People’s Advocate to enable them to advocate more efficiently for gender equality and elimination of sexual discrimination.

 Continuous support is being provided to the Albanian Government in terms of gender mainstreaming and legislative changes that will make the country fully compliant with international standards.
 The Programme provides training for judges and prosecutors so that the judiciary improves the understanding and the application of gender equality commitments and guarantee of women’s rights.

-Combating gender-based and domestic violence through the Coordinated Community Response against domestic violence remains a priority.
+UNDP GEP has supported the GoA to establish and strengthen the institutional response to combat GB&DV through the Coordinated Community Response (CCRs) at the municipal level.
 This is a referral mechanism that involves the entire community, from local government units to law enforcement agencies, health care providers, judges and prosecutors.